26 Must-See Historical Landmarks and Monuments In Athens

 Built during the 5th century BCE, Panathenaic Stadium hosted the Panathenaic games, a religious festival, and an athletic competition.

-This stadium was also where the first modern Olympic games took place.
-Today, the stadium hosts various cultural events throughout the year and provides all who come with many instagrammable pics.
+This stadium also hosted the first modern Olympic games.
+Today, the stadium hosts various cultural events throughout the year and provides visitors with many Instagram-able pics.

 10. Roman Forum Of Athens